hattiangadi/noseandthumb/content/blog/first-post/index.md

   - art
 thumbnail: cropped-snook.jpeg
 ---
 I'm interested in too many things to be good - like really good - at any of them.
 I spend most of my time thinking about food and cooking and some combination of business/management/economics.
 My parents took me to art and fabric shows when I was a child, and though I remember that experience being mildly traumatic, when I grew up I developed interests in art and traditional American workwear fabrics.
+I listen to a wide variety of music - Spotify makes mixes for me based on hip hop, musicals, jazz, folk, relatively poppy female leads and relatively brooding female leads.
+I guess I haven't been listening to as much classic rock/blues/Indian classical/african/middle eastern recently...
+I'm currently reading a bunch of stuff about India, and I hope to blog about it as well.

 This is a great time to be interested in lots of things!
 Lots of experts write about the things they are interested in, and I love that we can surf the collective knowledge of millions of people generated over centuries.
+I realize that there are lots of experts and there are lots of perspectives that are not represented on the internet (and I hope to point to some perspectives to help out), but that shouldn't overshadow the fact that what we have now is amazing.

 And yet this present collective expertise is intimidating to a generalist like me - and it is the reason I've not really had a blog or web presence till now.
 Why read me, when there are a lot of experts?
 A lot of amateur writing is obviously, if not intentionally, misinformed, and I don't want to add to that corpus either.